ViktorKuzmanov/Blog-website/README.md

 # Blog-website

-This is a simple blog website I make learning node.js and express.js
+This is a simple blog website I make

+implementing everything I learned about

+node.js, express.js and EJS templates and layouts.